 By the way, I love the WB1’s design.
 Not only it’s super compact and light.
 It comes with a smart mount that allows it to hang tightly on a wall power socket without taking up too much space.

 I tested the WB1 with three Alfred Smart Locks, this DB1-B, and two DB1-C units, and all of them worked without any problem.
 It was quite fun and helpful to lock or unlock your doors from anywhere in the world.

 Per Alfred, if you use the DB1-B-BL 10 times a day, the four AA batteries can last for about a year.

-Also, the middle light on the lock’s touchscreen will give you an advance warning when the batteries run low.
+Also, the middle light on the lock’s touchscreen will give you a warning when the batteries run low.

 Regarding getting my life easier, as in beating my kids at their own game, well, I spoke too soon.
 Since I installed Alfred, the kids have been insisting on being locked out instead.
 Apparently, the touchscreen, with its beeping responses, is way more fun than hide-and-seek.